nikipore/luftmensch/content/blog/2016-08-19-roonbridge-on-raspberry-pi.markdown

 ###Host Name###

 Time to set up the host name.
 It should be something mnemonic; I'll use `roonbridge` for now.
-The first step should be to assign the host name on your router server (if it allows to set host names based on the MAC address), so connecting via `ssh` in is a lot easier.
-The second step is to have the Pi itself infer it correctly, because the result of the command `hostname` is shown in Roon Control and also in the Apple Airport device name.
+The first step should be to assign the host name on your router server (if it allows to set host names based on the MAC address), so connecting via `ssh` is a lot easier.
+The second step is to have the Pi itself infer it correctly, because the result of the command `hostname` is shown in Roon Control and also in the AirPlay device name.

 If you prefer to set the host name to a static value:
 ```